hobyst/flmidi-101/scripting/fl_midi_api.rst

             Releasing the device from the assigned port in both MIDI device lists (Input and Output) is needed in order to prevent FL Studio automatically re-assign it on the next program launch.

-As soon as you assign the script to a MIDI device, the script will be begin to be executed over the MIDI device you selected.
+As soon as you assign the script to a MIDI device, the first thing FL Studio will do after loading your main Python file is execute the Python code written outside the script event definitions.
+After that, only the code found inside the script event definitions will be executed.
 On the Script output window (found at
-``View > Script output``) you should be able to check the Python logs for your script.
+``View > Script output``) you should be able to check the Python logs for your script if any error happens.

+.. warning::   FL Studio is very sensitive when it comes to errors on Python scripts, specially on the initialization phase (when the code outside any function
+               definition gets executed and the ``OnInit()`` event gets called).
+If any errors are found on this phase FL Studio will likely crash and close without any kind of notice, and it will happen over and over again until you fix what's wrong.

+               If because of this you end up not being able to run FL Studio again, use the `Diagnostic tool <https://forum.image-line.com/viewtopic.php?t=152578>`__ to reset FL Studio settings.
+That will also free all MIDI devices from any Python script and you should be able to get FL Studio back and running.

 Debugging your script
 ---------------------